prabhuignoto/react-chrono-docs/docs/timeline-modes/horizontal.md

 In horizontal mode, React-Chrono displays timeline cards horizontally, providing users with a new and visually distinct way to display events.
 By default, only one timeline card is displayed at a time.
 Users can navigate through the cards using the navigation arrows or the keyboard.

-To display all the timeline cards at once, developers can set the `showAllCardsHorizontal` prop to true.
-This prop enables users to scroll through the entire timeline horizontally and view all the timeline cards.
+To display all the timeline cards at once, use the `horizontal-all` mode.
+This enables users to scroll through the entire timeline horizontally and view all the timeline cards simultaneously.

 ![horizontal-all](horizontal-all.png)

 ## Adjusting the Space Between Timeline Cards

-React-Chrono's horizontal mode also allows developers to adjust the space between each timeline item using the itemWidth prop.
-This prop accepts a value in pixels and sets the width of each timeline card, allowing developers to customize the distance between each card.
+React-Chrono's horizontal mode allows you to adjust the space between each timeline item using the `layout.itemWidth` configuration.
+This value (in pixels) sets the width of each timeline section, allowing you to customize the distance between each card.

-## Example
+## Example - Standard Horizontal Mode (v3.0)

 ```jsx
 import React from 'react';